RachWalm/dog-api/README.md

 3. Staff User
 4. Superuser

-Staff and superuser permissions will set in the admin panel.
+Staff and superuser permissions will set in the admin panel and have greater access.
+Access increase as the number increases.

-The data will be privately owned by the dog rescue and as such will need to be restricted to those with appropriate approvals, some read-only data will be available to the public, but to perform activities on the data will require relevant registration/login/authorisation(minimum user level).
+The data will be privately owned by the dog rescue and as such will need to be restricted to those with appropriate approvals, some read-only data will be available to the public, but to perform activities on the data will require relevant registration/login/authorisation(minimum user level for making changes - Authenticated User).

 All of this data needs to be manipulated by the API in a way that is logical and can be interpreted to produce the features on a website with ease by the website developer.